Free shipping on orders over $150! Use code FREESHIP150 at checkout.

 Sermorelin Dosage for Research

-Sermorelin dosing in preclinical research reflects its short plasma half-life of 10-20 minutes, requiring more frequent administration compared to longer-acting GHRH analogues.
-Sermorelin dosage protocols in published literature include:
+Sermorelin dosage used in preclinical research varies by study design, animal model, and administration route.
+Its short plasma half-life of 10–20 minutes requires more frequent administration than longer-acting GHRH analogues.
+Common dosing protocols in published literature include:

 Research Protocol Notes